ZsoldicsBalazs/BookTransactions/README.md

 JUnit: For unit testing.

 ### Project Structure
-The project follows the MVC structure with the Repository pattern for data access.
+The project follows the Controller Service Repository structure.
 Here’s a breakdown of the main components:

 Model: Contains entity classes (Client, Book, Transaction) that represent the data structure.